haddocking/haddocking.github.io/education/molmod/modelling.md

 </a>

 <a class="prompt prompt-question">
   Where are the mutations located?
-To they cluster together in a particular region?
+Do they cluster together in a particular region?
 If so, which
 	implications could this possibly have for its function?
 </a>